amoh-godwin/threads_image_viewer/article/thread.md

 ...

 back_end = PhotoViewer(currfile=real_path)
-engine.rootObjects()[0].setProperty('backend', back_end)
+engine.rootObjects()[0].setProperty('viewer', photo_viewer)
 ...
 ```

-In most instances, the image might be in a folder that has many other images or files, and that will slow down the time it takes for the UI to be fully ready (even though list comprehensions are fast), it will freeze between the time the `engine.load('UI/main.qml')` was run till the time `back_end = PhotoViewer(currfile=real_path)` is done with the initialization.
+In most instances, the image might be in a folder that has many other images or files, and that will slow down the time it takes for the UI to be fully ready (even though list comprehensions are fast), it will freeze between the time the `engine.load('UI/main.qml')` was run till the time `photo_viewer = PhotoViewer(currfile=real_path)` is done with the initialization.
 That will cause our now white UI to be unresponsive for sometime.

 *show image*